Week 3: Don't Get Phished!

 Topic: Phishing

-According to data released by the FBI’s Internet Crime Complaint Center (IC3) in its 2019 Internet Crime Report, 467,361 phising-related complaints were received in 2019 -- an average of nearly 1,300 every day.
+According to data released by the FBI’s Internet Crime Complaint Center (IC3) in its 2019 Internet Crime Report, 467,361 phishing-related complaints were received in 2019 -- an average of nearly 1,300 every day.
 These complaints resulted in more than $3.5 billion in losses to individual and business victims.
 The most frequent category of internet crime reported was phishing.

 Phishing is a type of social engineering that often comes in the form of an email or text appearing to be from a trusted source but are, instead, from criminals attempting to trick you into divulging personal information.